 Real Estate Development Marketing ActThe BC statute that imposes disclosure requirements on developers marketing various forms of development.

-Real Estate Services ActThe BC statute that imposes licensing requirements on persons who provide trading services related to real estate, rental management services and strata management services.
+Real Estate Services ActThe BC statute that imposes licensing requirements on individuals involved in trading services related to real estate, rental management services, and strata management services, encompassing properties such as flats to rent canary wharf.

 REALTOR®A real estate professional who is a member of a local real estate board and the Canadian Real Estate Association (CREA).
 Only these professionals can call themselves REALTORS®.